Wineries

 Increased Regulation And Taxes

-The wine industry is subject to strict, frequently changing federal and state regulations of virtually every aspect of operations from production to advertising.
+The wine industry is subject to strict, frequently changing federal and state regulations for virtually every aspect of operations, from production to advertising.

 Industry size & Structure

-• The wine making industry in the US is characterized by thousands of small, family-owned wine growers and wineries, together with a few very large, sometimes publicly-held, wine conglomerates.
+• The US wine-making industry is characterized by thousands of small, family-owned wine growers and wineries, together with a few very large, sometimes publicly held, wine conglomerates.

 • The top wine-producing states are California, Washington, and New York.
 In California, about 615,000 acres are devoted to wine grapes, growing over 110 varieties of grapes and producing an average of 3-4 million tons of grapes annually.